-- a) A list of accredited national Para-Equestrian judges is on the EA website or available from your EA state branch office. - b) There should be at least 2 judges for each competition. - c) Where 2 judges are used one should be placed on the long side, if the arena layout provides for this. - d) At National Championships: - if 3 judges are used, it is recommended, at the least, that they comprise 1 FEI judge and 2 national judges - if 5 judges are used, it is recommended, at the least, that they comprise 2 FEI PE judges and 3 national judges. - e) At State Championships a minimum of 2 national PE judges must be used. - f) Effective 01/01/2015 all judges judging PE must be PE accredited and at least: □ D (Medium level) to judge all EA PE tests and FEI PE tests □ E (Elementary) to judge EA PE tests. - g) PE seminars are to be conducted by a National PE Judge Educator. - h) Seminars are to be of one-day duration. - i) For reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant. - j) Participation certificates are to be issued to attendees. - k) For reaccreditation, judges are required to attend a specific PE seminar every 3 years from 1/1/15. - I) To become a PE Judge, you must be E level or above to judge.
+- b) There should be at least 2 judges for each competition. - c) Where 2 judges are used one should be placed on the long side, if the arena layout provides for this. - d) At National Championships: - if 3 judges are used, it is recommended, at the least, that they comprise 1 FEI judge and 2 national judges - if 5 judges are used, it is recommended, at the least, that they comprise 2 FEI PE judges and 3 national judges. - e) At State Championships a minimum of 2 national PE judges must be used. - f) Effective 01/01/2015 all judges judging PE must be PE accredited and at least: - D (Medium level) to judge all EA PE tests and FEI PE tests - E (Elementary) to judge EA PE tests. - g) PE seminars are to be conducted by a National PE Judge Educator. - h) Seminars are to be of one-day duration. - i) For reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant. - j) Participation certificates are to be issued to attendees. - k) For reaccreditation, judges are required to attend a specific PE seminar every 3 years from 1/1/15. - I) To become a PE Judge you must be E level or above to judge.
 You must also attend and participate in a full day PE seminar, and demonstrate satisfactory skills in 2 assessments: - a PE written theory test with a pass of at least 80% - one shadow judging which must at least cover Grades 1, 2 and 3.
-This shadow judging may take place at the PE seminar if sufficient - horses or it may take place in conjunction with another PE event. - m) a PE accreditation seminar is to be held at least every 3 years.
+This shadow judging may take place at the PE seminar if sufficient horses or it may take place in conjunction with another PE event. - m) a PE accreditation seminar is to be held at least every 3 years.

-11.10.2 Stewards
+9.10.2 Stewards

-A Chief Steward must be appointed for Australian and State Championships.
+A TD must be appointed for all State and Australian Championships and is highly recommended for all other events.

-11.11 Arenas
+9.11 Arenas

-- a) As per rule 3.6 the centre line must have the letter A placed in line (not offset) with C at least 10 m (preferably 15 m) back from the arena to allow horses a straight track to enter the arena. - b) Grades (I, II, and III, ) compete in an arena 40 m x 20 m. - c) Grade IV and V may compete in an arena 60 m x 20 m.
+- a) As per rule 3.6 the centre line must have the letter A placed in line (not offset) with C at least 10 m (preferably 15 m) back from the arena to allow horses a straight track to enter the arena. - b) All grades (1, 2, 3, 4 and 5) compete in an arena 40 m x 20 m. - c) Grade 4 and 5 may compete in a 40 x 20 arena or 60 m x 20 m. - d) Ideally, draw time for these riders should be the first competitor after a break.

-11.12 Practice arenas
+9.12 Practice arenas

 - a) At least one practice arena of 20 m x 60 m must be placed at the disposal of the riders from the time of the opening of the stables.
-If possible, this arena should be of the same consistency as the competition arena footing. - b) A 20 m x 60 m arena should have the ability to mark out a 20 m x 40 m arena. - c) Arena space should be adequate to accommodate a maximum of 8 riders in a 20 m x 60 m arena and a maximum of 6 riders in a 20 m x 40 m area at any one time. - d) If possible, provision should be made for riders with visual impairment to train alone. - e) The OC should ensure that all riders are given equal training times.
+If possible this arena should be of the same consistency as the competition arena footing. - b) A 20 m x 60 m arena should have the ability to mark out a 20 m x 40 m arena. - c) Arena space should be adequate to accommodate a maximum of 8 riders in a 20 m x 60 m arena and a maximum of 6 riders in a 20 m x 40 m area at any one time. - d) Provision must be made for riders with visual impairment to train alone. - e) The OC should ensure that all riders are given equal training times.

-11.13 Prize Giving
+9.13 Prize Giving

-a) It is recommended that all prize giving presentations are unmounted.

-- b) Riders' dress to be the same as in the competition. - c) Daily timetables for presentations are advisable.
+- a) It is recommended that all prize giving presentations are unmounted. - b) Riders' dress to be the same as in the competition. - c) Daily timetables for presentations are advisable.

-11.14 Recommendation/Guidelines for organising committees
+9.14 Recommendation/Guidelines for organising committees